-Unlike Mashal and JD, Salem and Morrar had no medical training or prior experience when they volunteered to aid the refugees in Syria.
-While they weren’t able to provide medical care on their own, they assisted doctors who made the trip and needed help with the patients.
+While Salem and Morrar weren’t able to provide medical care on their own, they assisted doctors who made the trip and needed help with the patients.

 “I personally thought I was going to go out there and help all of these people and pat myself on the back,” Morrar said.
 “But I realized that we weren’t just benefitting them.
 They were teaching us valuable life lessons and invaluable skills.”